flash62au/WiTcontroller/README.md

 ## Options and Extras

+### Direction of rotation of the encoder

+The default configuration is to rotate the encoder counter-clockwise to increase speed.
+This make sense for the original simple case, but is not for many of the new cases that people have designed.

+To change the configuration so that rotating the encoder clockwise increases speed, uncomment (remove the ``//``) following line in your ``config_buttons.h`` and change the value to true.

+``#define ENCODER_ROTATION_CLOCKWISE_IS_INCREASE_SPEED                     true``

 ### Instructions for Optional Additional Buttons

 The way to add additional buttons changed in version 1.83.
 The old way will continue to work but only the new way is described here.